 Iceland Traveller’s holidays are very flexible and the essential places to see are highlighted below.
 Tell us which aspects of the country interest you most and we will devise an itinerary that incorporates your preferences.
-If you’ve not visited Iceland before, the three tours we recommend that you include in your programme are, the and the .
+If you’ve not visited Iceland before, the three tours we recommend that you include in your programme are Reykjavík, the Golden Circle and the South Shore.
 For returning travellers, or those staying for longer, we’ve included four tours that take you further afield.

 Whether you choose to stay in Reykjavik or not, we recommend devoting an hour or two at the very least for one of our favourite Icelandic experiences.
 Cinema 2, the cosy, harbour side loft cinema shows short films about the natural wonders of Iceland, which provide an excellent introduction to your stay.
 Made by Lifsmynd, a small and talented family film production company, daily screenings include films from a varied programme including the Northern Lights, the eruption of the volcanoes Eyjafjallajökull or Bardabunga and the Birth of Iceland.

 Each film is beautifully made and clearly narrated, superbly bringing the dynamic nature of Iceland’s geography, geology and culture together.
 In the cinema, (a former fisherman’s hut), there are also books about volcanoes, geology and more to browse through, a small but interesting rock collection, refreshments and knowledgeable staff that can provide all kinds of information.